Absolute Beginners (David Bowie song): Critical reception

-"Absolute Beginners" was the second song played on Absolute Radio after officially rebranding from Virgin Radio on 29 September 2008, after the Beatles' "A Day in the Life", and on 19 January 2023, it became the last song to be played on the station's AM frequencies, as part of a tribute to the 1215khz frequency, with Christian O'Connell's DJ intro to the song from 2008 also included.
+"Absolute Beginners" was the second song played on Absolute Radio after officially rebranding from Virgin Radio on 29 September 2008, after the Beatles' "A Day in the Life", and on 19 January 2023, it became the last song to be played on the station's AM frequencies, as part of a tribute to the 1215 kHz frequency, with Christian O'Connell's DJ intro to the song from 2008 also included.

 Music video

 Julien Temple shot the music video, which echoed the 1950s style of the film.
 The video was a homage to an old British advert for Strand cigarettes.
 The ill-fated advertising tagline "You're never alone with a Strand" is quoted by Partners in the film.
 The video also uses footage from the film.

 In 2016, Entertainment Weekly chose it as one of Bowie's 20 best music videos.
 They stated the video "does a far better job of expressing the noirish romanticism" of MacInnes' novel than the film did and also praised the "great dance-fighting scene at the end".